Knowledgeable Stryker Hip Implant Recall Lawyers in Oklahoma City

 For a successful claim, you need to prove that the device injured you, that it was defectively designed, manufactured or marketed, and that the defect was the cause of the injury.
 In the case of the Stryker hip replacement recall, the second point has already been proven for you.

-Work with an experienced personal injury attorney
+Work with an experienced product liability injury attorney